IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

 |s|Step once the interpreter|

 Unlike the `--run` option, the `step` command does not execute the program to completion.
-Instead, the interpreter is moved one "budgeting" step forward --- the smallest step possible that is accounted for and subtracted from the current budget --- and the lower window will be updated to show the remaining budget.
+Instead, the `plc` interpreter is moved one "budgeting" step forward &mdash;
+the smallest step possible that is accounted for and subtracted from the current budget &mdash;
+and the lower window will be updated to show the remaining budget.
 You can still combine `--debug` with the `--budget=CPU,MEM` option to limit the initial total budget given.

-Every time an interactive step is taken, the debugger highlights the code region (subterm) that the `plc` interpreter is about to "step into" (execute) next, in the program's text window.
+Every time an interactive step is taken, the debugger highlights the code region (sub-term) that the `plc` interpreter is about to "step into" (execute) next, in the program's text window.
 A separate "Logs" window is kept up-to-date with any printed plutus' `trace`s and debugger's messages.